-In 2000, Andrew left Goldman Sachs to set up his angel investment business – ARC InterCapital.
-He has invested in more than 30 early-stage companies including Infinitesima (high-speed microscopes which provide 3D imaging for the semiconductor industry), Gamesys (gaming software), Sonoma Partners (cost-effective wealth management), Prosper4 (employment and self-employment opportunities for ex-offenders).
-Andrew has enjoyed a few successes and numerous failures along the way…such is the nature of early-stage investing.
+In 2000, Andrew left Goldman Sachs to set up his investment business – ARC InterCapital.
+He has invested in more than 30 early-stage companies including Gamesys (gaming software), Sonoma Partners (cost-effective wealth management), Prosper4 (employment and self-employment opportunities for ex-offenders) and Infinitesima (high-speed microscopes which provide 3D imaging for the semiconductor industry).

 Andrew is an Enterprise Fellow at the Prince’s Trust and is the founder and Trustee of the Woodhaven Trust, which focuses on prison reform and various offender rehabilitation initiatives within the UK.
 He is particularly excited about Spark Inside (life coaching for young offenders) and Code4000 (prison coding programme).